jharwell/sierra/docs/src/usage/pipeline.rst

 Stage 3: Experiment Post-Processing
 -----------------------------------

-SIERRA post-processes experimental results after running the batched experiment;
+SIERRA post-processes experimental results after running the batch experiment;
 some parts of this can be done in parallel.
 This includes one or more of:

 - Computing statistics over/about experimental data for stage 4 for use in graph